-Foreign Exchange Act The Act on Foreign Exchange No. 87/1992 (as amended).
+Foreign Exchange Act Act No. 87/1992 on Foreign Exchange (as amended).

 Framework A revised framework of the Basel Committee's Capital Accord published in June 2006; "International Convergence of Capital Measurements and Capital Standards: A Revised Framework

 (Comprehensive Version)".